vkhrystych/tobeor/README.md

 #### Philosophy

 To be or not to be?
-It's very annoying to write OR statements in JS with a lot of variants like this:
+It's very annoying to write OR, value-based statements in JS with a lot of variants like this:

 ```
 const a = 'foo';